d3f4l7d/archcybersec/README.md

 > WOLF process will take so long time, like 1-2.5hrs depends on your connection quality.

 > [!WARNING]
-> It's quite obvious, and I even don't think a declaration is needed.
-But any sort of unauthorized access will violate the laws on your country (e.g., CFAA).
+> Any act of unauthorized access will violate the laws on your country (e.g., CFAA; It's quite obvious, and I even don't think a declaration is needed).
 Any of tools below the WOLF process must be used on your own systems to check its security (I do).

 MIT License